Olipear/Portfolio/src/pages/projects/project-1.md

       Behavioural data like this can reveal problems or user behaviours that are totally unexpected, these are often the most valuable insights.

       I'd also want to take a better look at sales.
 I'd want to see those anecdotes about the shift in sales backed up with data.
-I would also be looking at the rate of sales across all products, to see if the drop in 620 was more or less than the drop in sales of other products.
-I would be tracking marketing efforts to account for the effects of they might have had.

-      All of this would inform further potential improvements to the existing interface.
+      The pandemic can be accounted for by looking at sales across all products, and seeing if the drop in 620 was more or less than everything else.
 other_projects: More projects
 featuredpost: false
 ---